 Our Moʻolelo

 This experience profoundly impacted the community — some were for the proposed land trust, and some were against it.
 The one thing that could be agreed upon was that we needed to be drivers of our destiny as a community to shape growth that aligns with our cultural values.
+This is the reason and purpose for Sustʻāinable Molokai, which was dreamt up in conversations between co-founders Malia Akutagawa and Harmonee Williams.

-This is the reason and purpose for Sustʻāinable Molokai, which was dreamed up in conversations between co-founders Malia Akutagawa and Harmonee Williams.
-We offer our mahalo to everyone who has contributed their energy and vision to create our organization.
+We offer our mahalo to everyone who has contributed their energy and vision to create Sustʻāinable Molokai.
 We are proud to work to ensure that our community's voices and mana’o are incorporated into collective decisions about the future of our island.

 Our Logo